Mole Removal and Skin Tags Removal

 Mole removal – Moles, or nevi, are skin growths that contain a high concentration of melanin, and are typically brown or black.

-- Abnormal formations of blood vessels (hemangiomas)
+- Hemangiomas, which are abnormal formations of blood vessels

 What causes moles?